 2. Google Drive

-Arguably the most well-known and widely used knowledge management software, Google Drive makes it easy for anyone—individuals, teams, or enterprises—to store, share, and collaborate on files and folders in real time.
+Arguably the most well-known and widely used knowledge management solution, Google Drive makes it easy for anyone—individuals, teams, or enterprises—to store, share, and collaborate on files and folders in real time.

 Google Drive Pros